Mervodactyl/CV/cv.md

 ## Web Development

-I am a frequent attendant at coding meet ups/ conferences, including EPIC FEL 2015, Node LDN, and Rails meetups.
+I have a wide skill set including OOD, TDD, JavaScript, Sass, JSON, jQuery, agile practices, HTML, CSS, and more besides.
 As proven by my Github, I am a fast learning and determined individual.
-My past experiences in planning engineering & project management mean I work well to deadlines and together in complex technical teams.
-Alongside my own private study, I took the initiative and enrolled at Makers Academy on their intensive programming and web development course.
-I have much relevant experience from this past year as a result of my tireless efforts.
-It has been exhilarating, exhausting, frustrating and fun.
+Alongside my own private study, I enrolled at Makers Academy on their intensive programming and web development course.
 I’m currently looking for a Front End Developer role in a place where I will be able to apply my coding skills and encouraged to push my abilities further.

 ### *Projects*
 *Self developed exercises*